 And then a host of other variables.
 These variables would then be multiplied by parameters.
-Then the model is fed these variables, the variables calculate in a probably lengthy formula, and then there would be an output, which is the estimated mortality.
-Some of the variables, like the population of the country are established, while others, such as the transmissibility of the virus, are close to unknowns.
-The very fact that a forecast model would have thousands of lines of code means that the model is overdone with complexity.
-Ferguson should have studied the work of many forecast experts, that more complex models do not normally beat simple models.
-Furthermore, there is no previous coronavirus (and covid is called covid-19, as it is the 19th identified coronavirus) that has had anything like the lethality predicted by Fergeson.
+When the model is fed these variables, the variables are calculated in a probably lengthy formula, and then there would be an output, the estimated mortality.
+Some variables, like the country’s population, are established, while others, such as the virus’s transmissibility, are close to unknowns.
+The fact that a forecast model would have thousands of lines of code means that the model is overdone with complexity.
+Ferguson should have studied the work of many forecast experts, that more complex models do generally not beat simple models.
+Furthermore, no previous coronavirus (and covid is called COVID-19, as it is the 19th identified coronavirus) has had anything like the lethality predicted by Fergeson.

-And further, that the code is not documented or very little documented.
-I am personally not interested in reading the documentation of a multi-thousand line code forecast model.
-That forecast model is bunk, and I am better off starting from scratch because the forecast model designers have already violated a basic rule about keeping the forecast model understandable.
-It is very well known in development circles that when there is a large amount of code for a straightforward problem, that the code is poorly developed.
+Furthermore, the code is not documented or very little written.
+I am not interested in reading the documentation of a multi-thousand-line code forecast model.
+That forecast model is bunk.
+I am better off starting from scratch because the forecast model designers have already violated a basic rule about understanding the forecast model.
+It is very well known in development circles that the code is poorly developed when there is a large amount of code for a straightforward problem.

 Parameters of Inflection, Transmissibility, and Mortality